 There is a positive approach to education by praising a child's efforts and hard work.
 Ranking is totally discouraged in favour of encouraging children to make full use of their natural abilities and to become worthwhile members of society.
 Since great importance is attached to the development of a child's character, individuality, initiative and self-confidence are actively encouraged.

 Early emphasis is placed on the basic skills to include the acquisition and practice of reading, writing and number work.
 Later the emphasis is on proficiency in essay work, comprehension, spelling, grammar and punctuation.
 Pupils are given a thorough knowledge and understanding of basic mathematical concepts rather than rote learning.
-Problem solving which is regarded as very important is introduced in the reception class and developed as the children progress up the school.
+Problem solving and algebra are regarded as very important and introduced in the reception class and developed as the children progress up through the school.
+Entries for the Primary Mathematical Challenge start from 9 years of age as does practice in tackling problems which require interesting and diverse strategies in order to solve them.

 The curriculum which is broad and well-balanced includes creative art, craft, design and technology, French, humanities, information technology and computer programming (where children write their own programs) music, physical education and science.
 Children play the recorder, keyboards and various percussion instruments as well as being taught to read music.
 Tuition for cello, piano and recorder is available after school.